jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Site Feedback

-Site feedback features are presented at various times in the form of Successfull html pages and Django messages.
+Site feedback features are presented at various times in the form of successful html pages and Django messages.

 <details>
 <summary>Feedback images</summary>